pedrogoncalvesk/travel-agency/README.md

 #### [Config](#config)

 Within this folder there are important files for configuring the project.
-The `constants.js` file will define routes names, general react-native-maps settings, endpoints for the API, etc.
+The `constants.ts` file will define routes names, general react-native-maps settings, endpoints for the API, etc.
 The files `images.js`, `locale.ts` and `theme.js` have the responsibility of defining some settings for injecting static files into the project and generally refer to the assets folder.

 #### [Locale](#locale)